OwenKeyt/Northwestern-Summer-final-project-ML/README.md

 The Linear Regression model provided the best fit for this particular dataset.

-## Retrospective & Future Improvements�
+## Retrospective & Future Improvements

 Looking back on this project from a few years ago, I would now implement a few additional steps to improve it:
 * **Feature Scaling:** Use a `StandardScaler` to scale all numerical features before fitting the models.